open-mmlab/mmtracking/docs/en/dataset.md

 There are only 1 JSON files in `data/vot2018/annotations`:

 `vot2018.json`:  JSON file containing the annotations information of the VOT2018 dataset.

+There are only 1 TEXT files in `data/vot2018/annotations`:

+`vot2018_infos.txt`:  TEXT file containing the information of the VOT2018 dataset.

 #### The folder of annotations in youtube_vis_2019/youtube_vis2021